intershop/intershop-pwa/docs/concepts/hybrid-approach.md

 For a minimal-invasive implementation, the mechanics for the hybrid approach are mainly implemented outside of the ICM and in deployment-specific components of the PWA.

 The ICM is proxied in the _express.js_ server of the server-side rendering (SSR) process and hereby made available to the outside.
-A newly introduced mapping table is used in the SSR to decide when an incoming request should be handled by the PWA or the ICM.
+A newly introduced mapping table is used in the SSR to decide whether an incoming request should be handled by the PWA or the ICM.
-This mapping table is also used in the browser side PWA for switching from the context of the single page application to the ICM.
+This mapping table is also used in the browser-side PWA to switch from the single-page application context to the ICM.

 ## Configuration